The Best Time to Visit Halong Bay

 The Sky

+So, have you found out when to visit Halong bay?
+Let's move to Halong Bay in winter!
 Realistically, you’re going to get some fog on any overnight tour of Halong Bay during winter.
 Some tour companies claim that this is the best time to visit Halong Bay because of the eerie atmosphere that the fog creates, and, while it does have its charms, it gets tiresome before long and generally pales in comparison to the clear skies of spring and autumn.
-However, 5 hours of sunshine per day during this period is pretty standard, meaning there is still a good chance that you’ll get decent time on the sundeck, even if you can only see the silhouettes of shrouded peaks in front of you.
+However, 5 hours of sunshine per day during this period is pretty standard, meaning there is still a good chance that you’ll get a decent time on the sundeck, even if you can only see the silhouettes of shrouded peaks in front of you.

 Halong in the Winter